anuragjain-git/cts-flight-booking-rest-api/README.md

 # Flight Booking API – Spring Boot

+## This readme contains explaination of all the complex terms and concepts used in this project.

 This project is a RESTful Flight Booking system built with **Spring Boot**, **Spring Data JPA**, and **MySQL**.
 It offers endpoints for managing and querying flight data with various filters (like source, destination, class, price, duration, etc.).

 ---